 As soon as we do, we’ll update this section.

 Considerations Before Buying the i-Digits

 The biggest single consideration before buying any bionic partial hand is your prosthetist.
-This is because the natural residual of every partial hand can vary significantly.
+This is because every residual partial hand can vary significantly.
 Bionic partial hands must therefore be extensively customized to match your specific requirements.
 This is true of every prosthesis, of course.
 It’s just that partial hands tend to have more possible configurations.